 What is a preprint, post-print and AAM?

-Home » UJ Library » Information Resources » Research output, Theses & Dissertations (UJ) »
+Home » UJ Library » Information Resources » Research output, Theses & Dissertations (UJ IR) »

 Submission of preprint copies of research articles to the institutional repositories is a widely accepted practice among researchers.
 It is supported and accommodated by a growing number of journals.